Kat9-123/Elite/README.md

 ## Engine
-The Engine uses a basic object oriented aproach.
+The Engine uses a basic object oriented approach.

 Though the Engine and the game are pretty closely integrated, you could definitely extract the engine (if you really wanted to for some reason).

 The Engine itself lacks some pretty important features, mainly true object layering and occlusion.
 I decided to not implement these feautures because
-<s>I was too lazy</s> it wasn' t necessary for this project
+<s>I was too lazy</s> it wasn' t necessary for this project and because it would cause unnecessary lag.
+Actual frustum culling would be nice though...

 Features:
 - Fully written in C#